Mikael-Braun/CyberSecurity/PicoCTF/Cryptography/Mod26/README.md

 ---

 ## ▶️ Quick steps / Approach
-1. Open CyberChef.
+1. Use CyberChef to decode.
 2. Paste the ciphertext into the input panel.
-3. From the operations list, add **ROT13** (or search for “ROT13”).
-4. CyberChef will apply ROT13 and display the decoded text in the output panel.
-*(Alternative: run a short Python script using `codecs.decode(s, 'rot_13')`.)*

 ---